Well, we were accosted by so many taxi drivers all telling us we could not get a taxi when the bus stopped that we were suckered in.

 There are 12 main types of birds on these islands.

-There were so many colours & sizes which surprised us.
+There were so many colors & sizes which surprised us.

 There is a fair amount of pong around here, with the fish and the bird poo.

-The adult seals can get to 3 metres long and weigh 160 kg.
+The adult seals can get to 3 meters long and weigh 160 kg.

 We found this trip really educational.

-It was 60 Soles for both of us if I remember correctly, plus there was 2 entry fees.
+It was 60 Soles for both of us if I remember correctly, plus there were 2 entry fees.